jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Battle Focus**
 - **Crewed Weapon:** A Heavy Weapon Platform can only fire its ranged weapon if a Guardian from its unit is within 3" and ‘fires’ it instead of shooting any of their own weapons.
 A single Guardian cannot operate multiple Heavy Weapon Platforms in this way in a single turn.
+A Heavy Weapon Platform cannot make melee attacks.

 ### \[Troop] Dire Avengers